hasankurban/ws/content/publication/MEHMET/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *ACL*
+publication: In *CPE-POWERENG*
-publication_short: In *The 63rd Annual Meeting of the Association for Computational Linguistics (ACL), Vienna, Austria (under-review)*
+publication_short: In *The 19th International Conference on Compatibility, Power Electronics and Power Engineering (CPE-POWERENG), AI-Driven Innovations in Renewable Energy: Challenges and Future Direction (under-review)*